domfarolino/algorithms/src/algorithm_practice/String_Algorithms/initialToTarget/README.md

         1. Reverse indices
         1. j++ // rule (2)

-We'll want to run this until the spread between `i` and `j` is maximal.
+We'll want to run this until `i` and `j` span the entirety of `target`.
 At this point, if `i < j`, we know we can produce `target` from `initial`.
 Else, we cannot.
+(Note we'll also need some bounds checking, but the above algorithm is just a rough outline).

-It works, but is a little complicated because of what the "B"s can do.
-For example, consider the example:
+It works, but is a little complicated because of what the 'B's can do.
+For example, consider:

 In: "AB", "BABA"

 We find `initial` as a substring of `target` from [1, 2].
-From here we look at the following "A" and determine that we can produce [1, 3] from [1, 2].
-However now we realize it is impossible to add "B" at index 0 here, so we'd have to stop.
-This analysis isn't sufficient since we can show that "BABA" _can indeed_ be produced by "AB" by applying rule (2) and then rule (1):
+From here we look at the following 'A' and determine that we can produce [1, 3] from [1, 2].
+However now we realize it is impossible to add 'B' at index 0 here, indicating we cannot legally the substring [1, 2] to `target`.
+This analysis isn't sufficient since we can show that "BABA" _can indeed_ be produced by "AB" by applying rule (2) and then rule (1).

 ```
 Step 1.)